freenas/freenas-docs/userguide/storage.rst

 string into the :guilabel:`Remote Auth Token` field as shown in :numref:`Figure %s <zfs_auth_token_paste_fig>`.

-Set the :guilabel:`Dedicated User` checkbox.
+Set the :guilabel:`Dedicated User` option.
 Choose *repluser* in the :guilabel:`Dedicated User` drop-down.

 Click the :guilabel:`OK` button to create the replication task.